MathieuMichels/LaTeq/README.md

 **Compile standalone LaTeX equations into PDF, PNG, or JPEG with a simple command.**

 ## 🧮 What is LaTeq?
-LaTeq is a command-line tool written in Bash that lets you compile LaTeX math equations on the fly.
+LaTeq is a command-line tool that lets you compile LaTeX math equations on the fly.
 It's perfect for generating beautiful equations for slides, documents, or image-based content.
 It supports PDF, PNG, and JPEG outputs and opens the result directly.

+**Cross-platform:** Works identically on Linux, macOS, and Windows after installation.

 ## ✨ Features
 - **Multiple output formats**: PDF (default), PNG, and JPEG